 The most effective strategy for deflecting unwanted attention abroad is to learn about the modesty requirements and the meaning of gestures before you visit that country.

 Be as prepared as possible.
-That doesn’t mean planning out every little thing that happens during your trip, but rather being financially secure, having things like healthcare, visas, and a strategy for earning on the road all in mind before going, and reading up on customs and scams first.
+That doesn’t mean planning out every little thing that happens during your trip, but rather being financially secure, having things like travel insurance, visas, and a strategy for earning on the road all in mind before going, and reading up on customs and scams first.

 It’s all about doing everything you can to tie up loose ends at home before you go, so that you can be present when you are on your trip.